Securing User Emails in Rails with Lockbox

 gem 'lockbox' gem 'blind_index'

-Generate an encryption key
+Generate a key

 Store the key with your other secrets.
 This is typically Rails credentials or an environment variable (dotenv is great for this).
 Be sure to use different keys in development and production.